John Vining

-John Middleton "Jack" Vining (December 23, 1758February 1802) was an American lawyer and politician from Dover, in Kent County, Delaware.
+John Middleton Vining (December 23, 1758 – February 1802) was an American lawyer and politician from Dover, in Kent County, Delaware.
 He was a Continental Congressman from Delaware, and a member of the Federalist Party, who served in the Delaware General Assembly and as United States Representative and United States Senator from Delaware.

 Early life and family

 Vining was born in Dover in the Delaware Colony, son of John and Phoebe Wynkoop Vining.
 His father was a prominent and successful lawyer and landholder, who had been a Speaker of the Colonial Assembly and Chief Justice of Delaware.
 He was also the good friend of Caesar Rodney, who stood as godfather for his son John, the subject of this article.
 Vining's father died when his son was eleven years old, and from him John and his sister inherited a large fortune.
 On November 29, 1790, while he was a U.S. Representative in New York City, he married Anna Maria Seton, a poet, musician, and daughter of William Seton of New York.
-She fit well into Vining's social circle, and they had four sons, John, William, Benjamin, and Charles, but she died prematurely in 1800.
+She fit well into Vining's social circle, and they had four sons, John, William, Benjamin and Charles, but she died prematurely in 1800.

 Political career

 Vining studied law under George Read in New Castle, Delaware, and was admitted to the Delaware Bar in 1782, starting a practice in Dover.
 Because of his family's wealth and prominence he was elected three times to represent Delaware in the Continental Congress.
 First elected April 8, 1784, he served until October 27, 1786, although, like many of his contemporaries, his attendance was irregular.
 He was then elected to the 1787/88 and 1788/89 sessions of the Delaware House of Assembly.

 In a special election on January 7, 1789, Vining defeated four other candidates to win election as the only member from Delaware to the 1st U.S. House of Representatives.
 Two years later he was re-elected to a second term.
 Although he arrived weeks late for every session, he was an energetic and conscientious legislator, consistently voting in support of the administration, particularly favoring a strong executive.
 He served on thirty-eight committees in the 1st U.S. House, including the committee considering the first proposed amendments to the Constitution, and the joint committee on rules.

 Vining's positions were generally loose-constructionist, or Hamiltonian.
 Accordingly, he strongly favored the federal assumption of the state's revolutionary war debts.
 In the debate over the location of a national capital, he sought consideration for Wilmington, Delaware, but once that lost, supported an immediate move to Philadelphia, and the later construction of a city on the Potomac River.

 In 1793 he returned to Dover, Delaware as a State Senator, but was soon elected to the U.S. Senate.
-He served there for five years, from March 4, 1793 until his resignation on January 19, 1798, and subsequent retirement from public life.
+He served there for five years, from March 4, 1793, until his resignation on January 19, 1798, and subsequent retirement from public life.